If monkeys appeared in an animated movie named “Rio”, I am convinced, obviously, that this is an accurate representation of said city.

-Saving yourself $20 and having higher monkey viewing chances might do.
+Saving yourself US$20 and having higher monkey viewing chances might do.
 You can hike up Morro do Urca, the smaller hill next to Sugarloaf, where the first cable car stop is.
 You access the trail for free via Praia Vermelha.
 It’s a 40 minute tops hike, pretty straightforward with a few steep inclines.
-Like Duque it is on site of a military island, so no worry about the thieves.
+Like Duque, it is on site of a military island, so no worries about the thieves.

 On Morro da Urca there are shops, plenty of viewing space, seating, shade, toilets and even a rather up-scale restaurant.
 I promise you the next cable car stop on Sugar Loaf is no more special than this hike and you can spend the extra money on açaí while you are up there!

 Last time I embarked on this trail I saw a rare species of toucan with my brother.

 We were lucky, but you could be too!